Chicken Wild Rice Soup

 This comforting soup is easy to make, but there are a few things to keep in mind.

 - Be sure to use a large enough pot.
 When making a single batch of this soup, I use this pot (affiliate link).
-When doubling the recipe, a 12 quart stock pot (affiliate link) works great.
+When doubling the recipe, a 12-quart stock pot works great.

-- Use whole grain wild rice.
-While you can buy cracked wild rice, it’s just not as beautiful as the whole grains, and doesn’t give the same overall texture to the soup.
-Whole grain is what you want for the appropriate texture and flavor.
+- Use whole-grain wild rice.
+While you can buy cracked wild rice, it’s just not as beautiful as whole grains and doesn’t give the same texture to the soup.
+Also, try to avoid mixes that contain other varieties of rice mixed with very little actual wild rice.

 - Switch up the veggies.
 This is a great recipe for adding in the veggies that you already have on hand.
 Green beans and corn would both be great additions.
 You could even stir in some spinach or kale.